hannes-marais/innovation-algebra/README.md

 ## Guru Mode (IA 2.5+)

-Since innovation frameworks are complex, IA 2.5 introducds Guru mode to guide your exploration.
+Since innovation frameworks are complex, IA 2.5 introduces "Guru mode" to guide your exploration.
 Set your Goal() and invoke Guru mode via ++.
 Guru will pick IA functions and frameworks to guide you to your goal.

 [View Example](https://chat.openai.com/share/252ce844-d929-4b5b-b6c3-abf0dc682725).